 Club Med is considered the original all-inclusive resort and has locations all over the world, usually in exotic places.
 Some of the most popular locations are in North America and the Caribbean, and I thought I could give you a few pointers on how to plan your Club Med vacation with some specifics from my recent trip to Club Med Punta Cana.

 Large resort – Note your landmarks

-Club Med Punta Cana is one of Club Med’s largest resorts, and the resort is quite spread out, so make sure that when you leave your room you make note of the landmarks as the building names aren’t well marked.
+Club Med Punta Cana is one of Club Med’s largest resorts and is wheelchair friendly.
+As the resort is quite spread out, make sure to make note of landmarks when you leave your room, as the building names aren’t well marked.

 Should I book a couple’s getaway at this family resort?

 Club Med Punta Cana has a great kids program complete with kids pool and water park as well as great staff that are adored by the children.
 The benefit of having these children’s facilities is it gives parents’ time to themselves and those without children a peaceful relaxing getaway.
 Even the main pool and restaurant have a separate section for children.

 Can I keep connected?